AI Coding Cost Calculator

 Which AI coding tool is cheapest to use?

-Web UI copilots (ChatGPT, Claude.ai) are cheapest in API costs because you manually copy-paste code, minimizing context overhead.
-However, they require the most manual effort.
-For automated coding, CLI agents like Claude Code or Aider using budget models (GPT-4.1 nano, DeepSeek V3.2, Qwen3 30B) offer the best balance of automation and cost.
-Autonomous sandboxes like Devin are the most expensive due to extreme context overhead.
+Chat & copy-paste tools (ChatGPT, Claude.ai, Gemini) are cheapest in API costs because you manually wire code into your project, minimizing context overhead.
+For automated coding, hands-on agents like Claude Code, Codex CLI, or Aider using budget models (DeepSeek V4 Flash, GPT-5.4 Mini, Qwen3 Coder) offer the best balance of automation and cost.
+Set-goal-and-walk-away modes (Grok Build /goal, Claude Code auto) cost 30-50% more than hands-on use because of unsupervised verification loops.
+Cloud-run autonomous agents like Devin are the most expensive due to fully autonomous iteration and extreme context overhead.

 How accurate are these estimates?